 Curling: Vipers and Leprechauns 4th, Kingfishers 6th

-Our three stellar curling teams turned in terrific performances on and off the ice.
+Our three stellar curling teams turned in terrific performances on and off the ice – this story about their outstanding sportsmanship is one example of many.

 The Team BC Kingfishers with players from SOBC – Kitimat and Prince George showed great form upon arriving at these Games, and were moved to compete in a higher division than previous competitions, a great accomplishment reflecting their improvements.
 The Kingfishers claimed sixth place in their division after their strong tournament play.